 There’s a reason graduations are full of pomp and circumstance.
 It’s a celebration of your class’s academic achievements.
-Once your school hands your diploma to you, you might be asking yourself: What now?
+Jostens can help you to celebrate to the fullest with photo card announcements, 2022 apparel, and more.
+However, once your school hands your diploma to you, you might be asking yourself: What now?
 Here is your guide.

 Life after college can fill you with anxiety, dread, adrenaline, or sometimes joy.
 Some even have the dreaded graduation blues, exacerbated by the so-called quarter-life crisis.
 However, nothing good will come out of wallowing deep in your sorrows.